MihirRajChowdhury/MihirRajChowdhury/README.md

 # Hi there! 👋

-I'm **[Your Name]**, a passionate Software Developer Intern currently working at a startup in Kolkata.
+I'm **Mihir Raj Chowdhury**, a passionate Software Developer Intern currently working at a startup in Kolkata.
 I'm on an exciting journey to grow as a developer and build impactful software solutions.

 ---